 In partnership with the Santa Clara County Office of Education, NABE initiated a national platform for the My Name, My Identity Campaign, and encouraged all its affiliates to join in this compelling effort.
 The My Name, My Identity Campaign is an opportunity to build a respectful culture in our schools and communities that values diversity and promotes global awareness.
 It encourages individuals to make pledges to pronounce students’ names correctly and to learn the stories behind their names.
 Pronouncing students’ names correctly helps foster students’ self-confidence and their own sense of identity.
 This historic initiative received strong support from McGraw-Hill Education.
 The Coca-Cola Company issued a confirmed sponsorship for the 2017 NABE Global Ambassador Scholarship in Dallas, Texas.
 This initiative received commendations from California Assembly Member Kansen Chu, California Senators Jim Beall and Ricardo Lara, and Congressman Mike Honda.

 NABE implemented its 45th annual conference in Chicago where many of the past presidents and trailblazers were recognized during the Awards Luncheon on March 3rd.
 Trailblazers Maria Medina Seidner and Macario Saldate were in attendance.
 President Yee Wan invited them to help form the Past presidents’ Advisory Council.
 This group met on March 5th to plan support for NABE.

 International NABE Affiliates

-For the first time in the history of NABE and thanks to the efforts of President Yee Wan, the Country of China became the first international affiliate of NABE this year.
+For the first time in the history of NABE and thanks to the efforts of President Yee Wan, the Country of China became the first international affiliate of NABE in 2016.
 On September of this same year, Spain was approved by the board as its second international affiliate.
 NABE currently has 20 state/regional affiliates and 4 international affiliates, which collectively represent more than 5,000 members.